we3lab/eeco/docs/how_to_advanced.rst

 .. _decompose-exports:

-How to Use `decompose_exports`
+How to Use `decomposition_type`
 ==============================

-The `decompose_exports` parameter allows you to decompose consumption data into positive (imports) and negative (exports) components.
+The `decomposition_type` parameter allows you to decompose consumption data into positive (imports) and negative (exports) components.
 This is useful when you have export charges or credits in your rate structure.

-By default, `decompose_exports=False`.
-Set to `True` when your charge dictionary contains export-related charges.
+Options:
+- Default `None`
+- `"binary_variable"`: To be implemented
+- `"absolute_value"`

 .. code-block:: python